18+ | commercial content | begambleaware.org

 Below you will find a roundup and my early preferred bet choices for each of the main fights scheduled.
 Bet365 has a good range of markets for the events.
 All bets and markets mentioned were readily available when this post was written.
 If you haven’t got an account you can register for one from the link below.

 Tony Ferguson v Justin Gaethje (Lightweight title fight)

 Although not held in the same esteem as Khabib, Justin Gaethje is a worthy opponent for “El Cucuy”, Tony Ferguson.
-Both fighters like to fight on their feet and work on the theory of attacking being the best form of defence.
-It should make for an exciting fight that Ferguson goes in to as favourite in the betting markets.
+Both fighters like to fight on their feet and work on the theory of attacking is the best form of defense.
+It should make for an exciting fight that Ferguson goes into as favourite in the betting markets.

 Personally, I fancy Ferguson.
 He is on a 12 fight winning streak and has claimed to be in some of the best shape of his life.
 If this does end up being a slugfest, I’m expecting the longer reach of Ferguson to connect more frequently.

 Henry Cejudo v Dominick Cruz (Bantamweight title fight)

 Speaking of wrestling backgrounds.
 None come as more accomplished than Gold Medal Olympian, Henry Cejudo.
 He has a low centre of gravity and is quick to pounce on any mistakes his opponents make.
 He’s up against “The Dominator” Dominick Cruz.
 A stand-up fighter who has proven to be hard to hit.
 He moves quickly and attacks frequently.
 His main weapon is his fists by way of a long-reaching straight-come hook that causes his opponents no end of trouble.
 He seems to lack that knockout punch though, resulting in a lot of his victories coming by points decision.